argosax-reborn/murlextractor/readme.md

 Then, urls will be processed thought TheHarvester in a for loop manner to gather mail addresses.

-This tool was built to speed up entrerprise indexing and mailing for job search.
+This tool was built to speed up company indexing and mailing for job search.

 ## Prerequisties